ploopj/CIS_4930_Final_Group_Project/Screenshots/README.md

-This folder will hold the screenshots of what our application will look like when it runs.
-We will also include screenshots of the Jenkins build and configuration as well as what our final app.py will look like
+# This folder will hold screenshots of how our project should run.
+We also include screenshots of the backend of our project, like app.py and the Jenkins build.